 Pricing will now use the customer segment to pick a Perpetual Offer appropriate for the customer.
 This program will initially price the room based on the assigned Rate Table.
 If the room-allowance is greater-than or equal-to the room price, the customer will be given a COMP.
 If not, the price of the room will be reduced by the amount of the Room Allowance (configured rounding will be applied).
 If the resulting room-price is below the configured Casino Rate-Floor, the rate floor will be returned.
 Resort credit will be assigned based on the configured routing on the program.

 Pricing call will, also, need to include a flag to indicate that the pricing results includes prices (comp or preferred) from a segment-based program.
 This will give channels the ability to know whether the customer will be receiving ResortCredit and FreePlay associated with the program.
+Also, the FreePlay amount and ResortCredit amount should be return in the response when a Segment Based Pricing amount is returned.

 Revenue will generate programs from an offer matrix created based on customer valuation.
 This will allow for variation of ResortCredit for periods to increase occupancy or for other seasonal reasons.
 Only one segment program will be active at any given time.

 Booking Limits will be applied during this process and preferred rates and comps will only be applied if allowed based on that configuration.
 As a part of this, Booking Limits will be updated to support configurations and restrictions at the regional level.

-Requirements Covered: Req3, Req4, Req7, Req9, Req10, Req11, Req12, Req13, Req14, Req35
+In addition, pricing will now need to support an API to provide a list of properties that should be priced for.
+This pricing will be limited to a configurable limit on the number of days that can be priced for list of properties.
+This configurable number of days will be 7-days at the start.

-Booking Limits
+Requirements Covered: Req3, Req4, Req7, Req9, Req10, Req11, Req12, Req13, Req14, Req36Booking Limits

 Booking Limits will be used to restrict the number of COMP and preferred rates a customer can utilized before falling back to prevailing rates and/or tier discounts.
 These Booking Limits will be configurable at the regional level.